scottwilliamdunn/sog-test/README.md

 ## This is Scott's technical test

-It has been built using laravel 8.83.27
+It has been built using Laravel 8.83.27

 To start the project follow these steps: